eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 2.3 Qualified electronic signature

 The Wallet Unit enables Users to create qualified electronic signatures or seals.
-This goal can be reached by using the authentication and signature / seal capabilities of the Wallet Unit as a part of a local QSCD, or a remote QSCD managed by a QTSP [Topic16] and [Topic 37].
+This goal can be reached by using the authentication and signing capabilities of the Wallet Unit as a part of a local QSCD, or a remote QSCD managed by a QTSP [Topic16] and [Topic 37].

 ### 2.4 Mobile Driving Licence